jdkandersson/OpenAlchemy/docs/source/technical_details/relationships.rst

 A one to one relationship associates one child with one parent and vice-versa.
 For example, the pay information for an employee may be stored in a different table than the employee.
-However, one employee can only be paid one one way and each employee must be paid separately.
+However, one employee can only be paid in one way and each employee must be paid separately.
 This means that there is a one to one relationship between an employee and pay information.